-69.0 Patient Notification and Consent
+67.0 Patient Notification and Consent.

-Any physician, clinic, or hospital that uses the services of a radiologist assistant shall:
+Any physician, clinic, or hospital that uses the services of a radiologist assistant must:

-- 69.1 Post a clear notice to that effect in a conspicuous place; - 69.2 Except in case of an emergency, include language in the patient consent form that the radiologist may use a radiologist assistant; and - 69.3 Require each radiologist assistant to wear a name tag clearly indicating the title radiologist assistant.
+- 67.1 post a clear notice to that effect in a conspicuous place; - 67.2 except in case of an emergency, include language in the patient consent form that the radiologist may use a radiologist assistant; and - 67.3 require each radiologist assistant to wear a name tag clearly indicating that he or she is a radiologist assistant.